 - a.
-Evacuate on a priority basis any inmates housed in prison facilities that might be affected by the discharge of hazardous materials. - Provide transportation equipment, uniformed personnel, and related services to include the support of law enforcement personnel as may be directed. - c.
+Evacuate on a priority basis any inmates housed in prison facilities that might be affected by the discharge of hazardous materials. - b.
+Provide transportation equipment, uniformed personnel, and related services to include the support of law enforcement personnel as may be directed. - c.
 Provide food service support as directed. - d.
 Develop plans for the evacuation of inmates and other affected DPS personnel within the evacuation zone. - e.
 Provide supervision and inmate labor for cleanup

 - a.
 Coordinate aerial transportation of personnel or equipment upon request for hazardous materials or elements thereof. - b.
 Coordinate aerial reconnaissance upon request for hazardous materials when practical. - c.
-Coordinate all law enforcement and traffic control measures. - d.
-Establish and maintain communication links between and among local authorities, the SERT, the Secretary of Public Safety or his/her designee, and the site of the emergency.
+Provide officers trained in hazardous materials identification and certified hazardous materials technicians in the Hazardous Materials Unit as requested by the SERT for CBRNE incidents. - d.
+Coordinate all law enforcement and traffic control measures. - e.
+Establish and maintain communication links between and among local authorities, the SERT, the Secretary of Public Safety or his/her designee, and the site of the emergency. - f.
+Provide traffic control in support of evacuation, reroute traffic around contaminated area and report problems to the SERT. - g.
+Provide traffic control and security in the vicinity of shelters when opened.

-- e.
-Provide traffic control in support of evacuation, reroute traffic around contaminated area and report problems to the SERT. - f.
-Provide traffic control and security in the vicinity of shelters when opened. - g.
-Maintain a log of all persons and vehicles entering and leaving the evacuated area. - h.
-Provide assistance to county and municipal law enforcement agencies in warning and evacuating. - i.
-Provide security for state property, facilities and personnel as requested. - j.
+- h.
+Maintain a log of all persons and vehicles entering and leaving the evacuated area. - i.
+Provide assistance to county and municipal law enforcement agencies in warning and evacuating. - j.
+Provide security for state property, facilities and personnel as requested. - k.
 Provide assistance in the transport of samples.

 - a.
-Provide aviation support through short notice helicopter transportation as directed, aerial evacuation of personnel from threatened area, and transportation of needed supplies and equipment. - b.
-Furnish ground transportation by providing trucks and buses with drivers to transport individuals and groups being evacuated from contaminated or threatened areas; trucks and drivers for transporting supplies and equipment; operators to drive school buses and other equipment required during an evacuation, and trucks, water tanks, and drivers for hauling drinking water. - c.
-Provide equipment and personnel for search and rescue missions. - d.
-Provide equipment and personnel to establish and operate field kitchens as directed by the SERT Leader. - e.
-Assist in decontamination operations by providing a limited number of trained personnel and equipment to operate decontamination showers, providing trained personnel and equipment to support decontamination of equipment, and assisting in operating decontamination points as required. - f.
-Protect public and private property. - g.
-Provide traffic control assistance in support of law enforcement agencies during evacuation and reentry phases of an emergency operation.
+Provide technical expertise on the hazardous material, CBRNE or Civil Support Team as requested by the SERT or Governor.
+Assist with hazardous material identification, assessment of hazards, and advise civil authorities during an incident. - b.
+Provide aviation support through short notice helicopter transportation as directed, aerial evacuation of personnel from threatened area, and transportation of needed supplies and equipment. - c.
+Furnish ground transportation by providing trucks and buses with drivers to transport individuals and groups being evacuated from contaminated or threatened areas; trucks and drivers for transporting supplies and equipment; operators to drive school buses and other equipment required during an evacuation, and trucks, water tanks, and drivers for hauling drinking water. - d.
+Provide equipment and personnel for search and rescue missions. - e.
+Provide equipment and personnel to establish and operate field kitchens as directed by the SERT Leader. - f.
+Assist in decontamination operations by providing a limited number of trained personnel and equipment to operate decontamination showers, providing trained personnel and equipment to support decontamination of equipment, and assisting in operating decontamination points as required. - g.
+Protect public and private property.

 - h.
-Provide limited emergency medical assistance. - i.
-Make armories and other NCNG facilities available for support functions when not required for NCNG use. - j.
-Provide generators and floodlight sets as requested. - k.
-Provide wreckers to support evacuation. - I. Manage hazardous materials exposure of NCNG personnel and maintain exposure records.
+Provide traffic control assistance in support of law enforcement agencies during evacuation and reentry phases of an emergency operation. - i.
+Provide limited emergency medical assistance. - j.
+Make armories and other NCNG facilities available for support functions when not required for NCNG use. - k.
+Provide generators and floodlight sets as requested. - I. Provide wreckers to support evacuation. - m.
+Manage hazardous materials exposure of NCNG personnel and maintain exposure records.